As a cooperative business, we adhere to these principles:

 The North Coast Co-op is a wholly member-owned and governed organization

-by a Board of Directors elected by our ownership.
+by a Board of Directors elected by our membership.
 The board can be contacted via email at firstname.lastname@example.org.
+All member correspondence to the board must be received eight days prior to the board meeting date in order to be included in the board packet.
 Members are invited and encouraged to attend meetings.

 The current Board